ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/CentOS/HOWTO Install and Configure a Shibboleth IdP v3.4.x on CentOS 7 with Apache2 + Jetty9.md

      ```xml
      idp.consent.StorageService = storageservice.JPAStorageService
      ```

-     (This will indicate to IdP to store the data collected by User Consent into the "**StorageRecords**" table)

-6. Restart Jetty to apply changes:
+6. Restart Jetty to apply the changes:
    * `systemctl restart jetty.service`

 7. Check that metadata is available on: